 Flash photography is generally associated with the maximum shutter speed referred to as the flash sync speed.
 This restriction does not apply to cameras designed for high-speed sync photography, since they allow flash photography at the maximum shutter speed of the camera.

 If you set the shutter speed of the camera faster than 1/4000 and take a photo, bright and dark streaks may appear on the photo.

-It is recommended that you set the flash power level to at least MANUAL 1/2 for photography.
+It is recommended that you set the flash power level in manual flash firing mode to at least 1/2 for photography.

 The minimum value available for specifying the flash power level varies in accordance with the high-speed sync setting.